EvaisaDev/UnityNetcodePatcher/README.md

 1. Download the latest release from [Releases](https://github.com/EvaisaDev/UnityNetcodeWeaver/releases)
 2. Move NetcodePatcher folder from the zip into any location, I will have it in `O:/NetcodePatcher` for this tutorial.
 3. Move contents of `GameFolder/GameName_Data/Managed` into `NetcodePatcher/deps`

+## Preparing mods for patching
-4. Add the following snippet to your mod, in a place where it will only run once, such as `Awake()`
+To ensure that the patched NetworkBehaviours are initialized properly, add the following code snippet to your mod, in a place where it will only run once, such as `Awake()`
 - **It is very important that it only runs once!**
 	```cs
 	var types = Assembly.GetExecutingAssembly().GetTypes();
 	foreach (var type in types)